PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Method

-As shown in Fig.\ref{fig:method-intro}, the \textit{PLM-Net} has two major components, Base Model (\textit{BM}) and Timed Action Prediction Model (\textit{TAPM)}.
-This novel deep learning approach smoothly integrates the \textit{TAPM} with the original vision-based LKA system of the AV, represented by the \textit{BM}.
-Fig.\ref{fig:PLM-Net-diagram} shows how these two models mitigate the \textit{perception latency} where $\pi^{BM}_\phi$ is the \textit{BM} policy and $\pi^{TAPM}_\theta$ is the \textit{TAPM} policy.
-As explained in \eqref{eq:a_t-bm}, given the vehicle state $s_t$ at time $t$, $\pi^{BM}_\phi$ takes the input $\boldsymbol{i_t} = \{o_t, v_t\}$ where $o_t$ is the visual observation and $v_t$ is the vehicle speed at time $t$ and provides the action $\widetilde{a}^{BM}_t$.
+We begin by describing the overall framework of PLM-Net and the interaction between its components.
+As shown in Figure~\ref{fig:method-intro}, the PLM-Net has two major components, the Base Model (BM) and the Timed Action Prediction Model (TAPM).
+This novel deep learning approach smoothly integrates the TAPM with the original vision-based LKA system of the AV, represented by the BM.
+Figure~\ref{fig:PLM-Net-diagram} shows how these two models mitigate the perception latency, where $\pi^{\text{BM}}_\phi$ is the BM policy and $\pi^{\text{TAPM}}_\theta$ is the TAPM policy.
+As explained in \eqref{eq:a_t-bm}, given the vehicle state $s_t$ at time $t$, $\pi^{\text{BM}}_\phi$ takes the input $\boldsymbol{i_t} = \{o_t, v_t\}$, where $o_t$ is the visual observation and $v_t$ is the vehicle speed at time $t$, and provides the action $\widetilde{a}^{\text{BM}}_t$.